 Squat: 295lbs Bench: 170lbs Deadlift: 300lbs

-At the start of this year, 2015, I have officially dedicated myself to the sport of Olympic weightlifting, where I am back to chasing my dream, once again.
+At the start of this year, 2015, I officially dedicated myself to the sport of Olympic weightlifting, where I am back to chasing my dream, once again.
 No matter what happens, I will be happy doing what I love the most!
+Chasing after my Olympic Dream.

 Today, I am the strongest mentally, physically, and spiritually that I have ever been in my entire life.
-I thank the Lord, my family, my friends, my coaches, and every single person who I have ever met.
+I thank the Lord, my family, my friends, my coaches, and every single person who I have ever met, even the ones who have brought trials to my life.
 A special thanks goes out to all those who have encouraged me to be myself and follow my heart, for those are the best words one can be given.

 With that said, I encourage you, as well, to be yourself and follow your heart, with all your courage and confidence!